-- 4.01 No player shall intentionally damage or discolor the ball. - 4.02 A pitcher that is removed may not re-enter the game as a pitcher. - 4.03 The Infield Fly Rule is not applicable. - 4.04 There are no penalties for Balks. - 4.05 3rd GRADE MINOR LEAGUE ONLY: No Bunting - 4.06 PLAYER PARTICIPATION - a) Every player in attendance at a game shall be inserted in the batting order at the start of the game (e.g., players 1 through 15).
-A player arriving after the start of a game shall be inserted as the last batter in the lineup, regardless of whether all other batters have already batted. - b) 3rd GRADE MINOR LEAGUE ONLY: There will be ten (10) defensive players on the field.
-The tenth player shall be an extra outfielder. - c) 4th GRADE MINOR LEAGUE ONLY: There will be nine (9) defensive players on the field. - d) All players in attendance should play a minimum number of innings in each game, including practice games, rescheduled games, playoffs and championships (an inning is defined as being officially insertec into the batting order and fielding lineup: more specifically, the lesser of 3 innings or 50% of the innings if not, team forfeits.
-NOTE: The only exceptions are the last half inning not played when the home team wins the game or the game is called pursuant to Rule 3.02 (Inclement Weather and/or Wet Grounds).
-Coaches shall rotate their playing order so that no player(s) are repeatedly penalized by this half inning not played. - e) Each player must play the entirety (start to finish) of at least three (3) official length games during the regular season.
-NOTE: Practice games do not count towards this requirement. - f) Coaches are expected to anticipate games shortened by darkness, especially during the early part of the season. - g) Should a coach wish to play a player less than half of the innings played, authorization must be obtained in advance from the League Director. - h) A player's participation must be accurately recorded in the scorebook.
+4.01 - No player shall intentionally damage or discolor the ball.

+4.02 - A pitcher may not re-enter the game as a pitcher.

+4.03 - PLAYER PARTICIPATION

+- a) Every player in attendance at a game shall be inserted in the batting order at the start of the game (e.g., players 1 through 15).
+A player arriving after the start of a game shall be inserted as the last batter in the lineup, regardless of whether all other batters have already batted. - b) There will be nine (9) defensive players on the field. - c) All players in attendance should play a minimum number of innings in each game, including practice games, rescheduled games, playoffs and championships (an inning is defined as being officially inserted into the batting order and fielding lineup: more specifically, the lesser of 3 innings or 50% of the innings if not, team forfeits.

+\NOTE: The only exceptions are the last half inning not played when the home team wins the game or the game is called pursuant to Rule 3.02 (Inclement Weather and/or Wet Grounds).
+Coaches shall rotate their playing order so that no player(s) are repeatedly penalized by this half inning not played. - d) Each player must play the entirety (start to finish) of at least three (3) official length games during the regular season. - NOTE: Practice games do not count towards this requirement. - e) Coaches are expected to anticipate games shortened by darkness, especially during the early part of the season. - f) Should a coach wish to play a player less than half of the innings played, authorization must be obtained in advance from the League Director. - g) A player's participation must be accurately recorded in the scorebook.
 The home and visitor's pitchers name, pitch count and innings pitched must also be recorded in the scorebook for each game played.

-The penalty for violation of Section a), d), or e) of this rule shall be the forfeiture of that game in the applicable league standings.
-The violation must be alleged and brought to the attention of the appropriate League Director by a coach in the same league as the team who allegedly violated this rule, or the parent/guardian of the player who may have been the subject of the violation.
+The penalty for violation of Section a), c), or d) of this rule shall be the forfeiture of two that game in the applicable league standings.
+The violation must be alleged and brought to the attention of the League Director by a coach in the same league as the team who allegedly violated this rule, or the parent/guardian of the player who may have been the subject of the violation.
 Upon receiving notice of the alleged violation the League Director shall promptly investigate and bring the facts and circumstances to the League Board of Directors at its next meeting, who shall make a final determination as to whether a violation occurred.
 Allegations alleging a violation of this rule may be made at any time after the alleged violation occurred but prior to the conclusion of the Regular Season unless the violation occurred at the end of the season or in a playoff game.
 Allegations of violations of this rule in a playoff game must be brought to the attention of the League Director within 12 hours of the end of the game in which the alleged violation occurred.
 The alleged violation must be resolved no later than 6 hours before the start of the next playoff game.
 If a Board meeting cannot occur in a timely manner the League Director in concert with the League President and one other Board member shall make the final determination as to whether a violation occurred.
 There is no appeal from any decision made under this section.